 - Improve teaching and learning in P-12 schools

-The goal of the PPEMs is to align with Council for the Accreditation of Educator Preparation (CAEP) standards and, as such, for programs that perform at the highest of the four new performance levels, (“Exemplar”) there is a possibility of permitting a less stringent review process from CAEP.
+The goal of the PPEMs is to align with Council for the Accreditation of Educator Preparation (CAEP) standards and, as such, for programs that perform at the highest of the four new performance levels, (“Exemplary”) there is a possibility of permitting a less stringent review process from CAEP.
 The opposite, however, can be said for those programs designated as “Low Performing” or “At Risk of Low Performing.”
-Eventually, edTPA data will also be incorporated into the PPEM evaluation process.

 For more information on the PPEM changes and timeline, visit the GaPSC’s PPEM home page.